Tian Xia Exorcism

 Cost: A high concept like Mercenary Demon-Hunter or Devout Bodhist Priest.
 Either Lore or Will (see below) at +1 or better.

 The exorcism must choose from being faith-based or lore-based, a decision that has both story and mechanical consequences.
 No exorcist can be both.

 Faith-based exorcists use their inherent spirituality to combat sorcery.
 The most famed are the Daoist monks of the Devil-Slaying Sword Sect.
 Such exorcists need only minor tools of their faith, such as prayer papers and chants, and must strictly adhere to the tenets of their faith.
 If sullied or made impure, they must purify themselves before being able to exorcise again.
 Their "exorcism skill" is Will.

 Lore-based exorcists use occult knowledge to combat demons and spirits, but also to bind them.
-They need more tools to fight than those who wield faith — thick tomes, ritual daggers, incense burners, mirrors, bells, and more — and function at a disadvantage if deprived of their paraphernalia.
+They need more tools to fight than those who wield faith — thick tomes, ritual daggers, incense burners, mirrors, bells, and so on — and function at a disadvantage if deprived of all paraphernalia.
 However, they do not need spiritual purity.
 Their "exorcism skill" is Lore.

 - Trade one Refresh to learn two techniques (both exorcism or optionally, if you know kung fu, one exorcism and one kung fu).

 - Trade one stunt to learn one technique.

 - Raise the exorcism skill, per the usual rules.

 Whichever skill the exorcist relies on, Lore or Will, gains the following additional uses: